vnguyendon/gw-config-apis/data/bot/readme.md

 In this file, we will describe the new format for the chatbot sequences.
-This format was written in October 2017 and aims at broadening the scope of possible actions in the chatbot, whilst simplying the format and making more flexible
+This format was written in October 2017 and aims at broadening the scope of possible actions in the chatbot, whilst simplying the format and making more flexible.
+There will be minor updates following this

 ## 1. Scenario